In Fred Brooks’ Mythical Man Month, he states:

 Brooks Law: adding manpower to a late software project makes it later.

 In the book he notes that it is an “outrageous oversimplification”, but most laws of this kind are.
-The trouble is that there are important exceptions that many people don’t take the time to consider when using Brooks’s law to justify something.
+The trouble is that people often use laws like this in a lazy fashion to end debate, assuming it is as universally applicable as an actual law of basic physics.
+It doesn’t take much effort to see that there are important exceptions.
 I hinted at them in chapter 2 of Making Things Happen, but here’s a full explanation of the notable caveats I’ve seen.

 - It depends who the manpower is.
-The law assumes that all added manpower is equal, which is not true.
+Brook’s law assumes that all added manpower is equal, which is not true.
 Given the choice of adding a good programmer, who knows the code base and is friends with half the team, I’d consider it.
 Knowledge of the code and good relationships with the team offsets the two key reasons for Brooks law (ramp up and communication overhead).
-And if that individual has prior experience coming in late to a project, all the the better.
+And if that individual has prior experience coming in late to a project, all the better.
 Some people are capable of playing the SWAT team / Ninja role, and that skill is orthogonal to programming talent: some are simply better are getting complex work done on unfamiliar terrain with a minimum of disruption.